Orthopedically Impaired Added Authorization

-Candidates for the OI AA need to hold a Preliminary or Clear Education Specialist Instruction Credential or equivalent in one of the following areas: Deaf/Hard of Hearing, Early Childhood Special Education, Mild-Moderate Disabilities, Moderate-Severe Disabilities, or Visual Impairments.
-Candidates who are pursuring the Clear Education Specialist Instruction Credential are encouraged to complete the OI AA, if appropriate for the career goals of each individual.
+Candidates for the OI AA need to hold a Preliminary or Clear Education Specialist Instruction Credential or equivalent in one of the following areas: Early Childhood Special Education, Mild-Moderate Disabilities, Extensive Support Needs, or Visual Impairments.

 Orthopedically Impaired Added Authorization (OI AA) Curriculum